Get

 There are commercial diets specifically designed to support your cat’s dental health.
 Dental kibble bits are larger than you normally see in adult cat food, which forces cats to bite into them.

 The plaque and tartar are removed as cats chew.
 Products approved by the Veterinary Oral Health Council (VOHC) are starting points, though not the only options.
-Make sure to speak to your veterinarian before changing your cat’s diet to ensure all of their health needs are met.
+Make sure to speak to a veterinarian before changing your cat’s diet to ensure all of their health needs are met.

 6. Add a Few Tasty Treats